-Observers may be present during election recounts, including candidates and their counsel.
-The board of canvassers is in charge, and observers shall follow the board's directives.
-Video and still cameras are allowed if their use is not disruptive or show how an elector has voted.
+canvassers is in charge, and observers shall follow the board's directives.
+Video and still cameras are allowed including candidates and their counsel.
+The board of Observers may be present during election recounts, if their use is not disruptive or show how an elector h軸 voted.

-Contact Information Wisconsin Elections Commission
+Wisconsin Elections Commission Contact Information